Codehouse-OU/review-gpt/README.md

 ## Development Principles

 ### Extending the System with New Review and Repository Classes

+ > Ensure all required dependencies for the new class are installed.
+You can update the `requirements.txt` or provide installation instructions.

 To extend the system with new review and repository classes, follow these steps: